 When the original pipeline was built to connect Milford Haven to the NTS, it was built to the correct size for the expected Milford Haven gas deliveries at that time.
 The reinforcement of LNG processing capability at South Hook LNG Terminal means that there is a need to create additional pipeline capacity.
 South Hook LNG Terminal has been working closely with National Grid Gas to ensure that the requirement for this additional pipeline capacity is properly evaluated, and can be delivered in the most appropriate way.
 Absolute emphasis has been placed on seeking to reduce disruption to local communities, wildlife and environmentally sensitive areas of land.

 It is currently anticipated that the Terminal can make available the Incremental Capacity from the mid-2020s.
 This schedule aligns with the expected availability of pipeline capacity.
-The reinforcement works at South Hook LNG Terminal and associated pipeline capacity works are wholly dependent on a favourable final investment decision.

 National Grid Gas is responsible for planning and building the new pipeline capacity, and all enquiries relating to this should be directed toward National Grid